Computer Science & Engineering (CSE)

 Taylor offers studies in systems, new media, and missions in a state-of-the-art science complex.
 And you will be attending a university that has been ranked number one in the Midwest by U.S. News and World Report for eight years in a row.

-Most importantly, our faculty will be as intentional in knowing you and helping you build your faith, as they will while helping you learn to think critically, ethically and theologically about the work you will do, no matter where God places you after graduation.
-We prepare you for the next 40+ years of your life – not just the 4 years you spend at Taylor.
-Read testimonies from current students and alumni about the experience they had at Taylor in the CSE department.
+Our faculty are as intentional in knowing you and helping you build your faith, as they are in helping you learn to think critically, ethically and theologically about the work you will do wherever God places you after graduation.
+Read testimonies from current students and alumni about their experience in Taylor's CSE department.

 Computer Science & Engineering competitions